Harmonie Club (Detroit): Current use

 Over time, membership in the Harmonie Club dwindled, and the club was sold in 1974.
-The building remained vacant until the 1990s; as of 2007, the city of Detroit planned a cultural district around Harmonie Park, to include the Harmonie Club.
+The building remained vacant until the 1990s.
+In 2007, the city of Detroit planned a cultural district around Harmonie Park, to include the Harmonie Club.
 The club was recognized as an historical property by the state of Michigan in 1975, was placed on the National Register of Historic Places in 1980, and was recognized by the city of Detroit in 1988.

 In 2024 it was the venue for the Detroit Bridgerton Themed Ball, an event that went viral online for issues resulting from its poor planning and high cost.
 Responding to this, the owners of the Harmonie Club made a statement that "the historic Harmonie Club is a new venue", that they were "in no way affiliated with the promoters and/or organisations that rent our venue", which in this case was Uncle & Me LLC, and that "the planning, programming, and execution of the actual events are handled by the venue lessees, promoters, and their teams".